Understanding A School's Target Audience Online

-Any business or brand must clearly know who they are trying to attract so that they can determine where these people are congregating online.
+They must know clearly who they are trying to attract so that they can determine where these people are congregating online.
 It is crucial to gain a thorough understanding of the school’s target audience before beginning any digital marketing endeavours.
 A message sent to the wrong audience is the online equivalent of talking to a brick wall.

-The targeting potential for online advertising platforms like Facebook and Google is incredible, so it is crucial to gather as much knowledge as possible.
-The more knowledge that we have of our audience, the more targeted and effective the advertisements will be.
-This knowledge also helps schools to create organic content on social media that they know their audience will be interested in.
+The targeting potential for online advertising platforms like Facebook and Google is incredible, so it is crucial to gather as much knowledge about our audiences as possible.
+The more knowledge that we have of our audiences, the more targeted and effective the advertisements will be.
+This knowledge also helps schools to create content on social media that their audience will be interested in and engage with.